-Associate Professor; Cross-Appointed with Canadian Studies; Cross-Appointed with International Development Studies
+Associate Professor; Honours Advisor; Cross-Appointed with Canadian Studies; and International Development Studies.
+Canada Research Chair (Tier 2), in Africana Philosophy

 6135 University Avenue